frontrockets/frontrockets-builder/README.md

 # Frontrockets-builder

-Configurable builder on webpack.
-Integrates well with Ruby on Rails applications.
+Convinient config for webpack.
+Familiar with Ruby on Rails applications.

 Setup paths and PostCSS plugins for each project.